-Around the same time that the Manta B 400 was being finalised as the Group B replacement for the Ascona B 400, Opel Motorsport manager Tony Fall considered an alternative for the future: use the proven chassis and mechanicals of the B 400 and throw them under a much more compact and lighter body – the Kadett 400 idea was born.
-The project is said to have been outsourced to German specialist Matter.
+Around the same time that the Manta B 400 was being finalised as the Group B replacement for the Ascona B 400, Opel Motorsport manager Tony Fall considered an alternative for the future: use the proven chassis and mechanical components of the B 400 and install them under a much more compact and lighter chassis – the Kadett D. The project is said to have been outsourced to German specialist, Matter.

 Starting life as a normal Kadett D in GTE trim, the car was then carved about considerably and was “grafted” onto a Manta B 400 floorpan.
-This effectively turned the little Kadett from an under-powered front wheel drive hatchback to a fierce rear wheel drive rally weapon.
+This effectively turned the little Kadett from an unassuming front-wheel drive hatchback to a bold rear-wheel drive rally weapon.
 This “silhouette” procedure was completely allowed under the Group B regulations.

-Compared to the Manta platform, the engine in the Kadett was able to be positioned about 5 cms (2 inches) further to the rear of the front axle to slightly improve weight bias and rear traction potential.
-The normally aspirated 2.4L “phase 2” engine was upgraded to produce around 220 horsepower.
+Compared to the Ascona platform, the B 400 engine in the Kadett was able to be positioned about 50 mm (2 inches) further to the rear of the front axle to slightly improve weight bias and rear traction potential.
+The normally aspirated, 2.4L “phase 2”, Cosworth engine was upgraded to produce around 220 horsepower.

 At the time, not many countries and events allowed for such prototypes to compete and roam around freely.
-As such, the cars were sent to South Africa for extensive testing (where the Kadett model was coincidentally very popular).
-One particular car was entered in the country’s 1984 Nissan Int’l Rally driven by Tony Pond.
-The car showed promise, running in second place with three best stage times out of nine, until Pond was forced to retire due to an oil pump failure.
+The cars were thus sent to South Africa, where the Kadett model was coincidentally very popular, for extensive testing.
+One of the two complete cars is said to having caught fire during testing and was unfortunately destroyed.
+The other car was entered in the country’s 1984 Nissan Int’l Rally and driven by Tony Pond.
+The Kadett D 400 showed promise, running in second place with three best stage times out of nine, until Pond was forced to retire due to an oil pump failure.

-In 1986, a Kadett D 400 was subsequently purchased by Malcolm Wilson to be entered in the British Rally Championship.
-However, the aluminium roll cage that the car was equipped with was no longer being accepted.
-Wilson had it changed to a steel one and sold the car off.
-The car would subsequently participate in many rallies both in Britain and Ireland with a few podium finishes.
+In 1986, the two Kadett D 400s that remained were purchased by Malcolm Wilson to be entered in the British Rally Championship.
+However, the aluminium roll cage that the cars were equipped with was no longer being accepted.
+Wilson had them replaced to steel and sold the cars off.